AFC-AI2C-Cohort-04/coleman-code/cloud_native/week_2/task_1.md

 known red herrings and write-up inconsistencies
 - location should be "eastus" not "eastus2"
-- change directory name "handout" to "project" to match write-up and some provided code
+- change directory name "handout" to "project" to match write-up and provided code
 - terraform output variable strings need to be stored as raw (without quotation marks)
 - azure-packer.pkr.hcl provides false assumptions
 - change directory name "task1-monolith" to "monolith" before submitting for task 1